MMOG77/The-Vat/Rodale_White_Paper_Summary.md

 - **Audience:** Farmers
 - **Research:**
-- **Illustration** Bar graphs and charts contrasting conventional and organic farming, photographs contrasting the two, idyllic pictures of farming (for a warm tone)
+- **Illustration** Bar graphs and charts contrasting conventional and organic farming, photographs contrasting the two with side-by-side juxtaposition, idyllic pictures of farming (for a warm tone)
 - **Call to action:** Switch to organic farming to combat global warming.